-These Explanatory Notes relate to the Higher Education (Freedom of Speech) Bill as introduced to the House of Commons on 12 May 2021 (Bill 12).
+These Explanatory Notes relate to the Higher Education (Freedom of Speech) Bill as brought from the House of Commons on 14 June 2022 (HL Bill 30)

-- 1. These Explanatory Notes have been produced by the Department for Education in order to assist the reader of the Bill and to help inform debate on it.
-They do not form part of the Bill and have not been endorsed by Parliament. - 2.
-These Explanatory Notes explain what each part of the Bill will mean in practice; provide background information on the development of policy; and provide additional information on how the Bill will affect existing legislation in this area. - 3.
-These Explanatory Notes might best be read alongside the Bill.
+- These Explanatory Notes have been prepared by the Department for Education in order to assist the reader of the Bill and to help inform the debate.
+They do not form part of the Bill and have not been endorsed by Parliament. - These Explanatory Notes explain what each part of the Bill will mean in practice; provide background information on the development of policy; and provide additional information on how the Bill will affect existing legislation in this area. - These Explanatory Notes might best be read alongside the Bill.
 They are not, and are not intended to be, a comprehensive description of the Bill.